craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Benkaei Avory
 	D. Ginger Ak-kizi

 12. The Bandit Lords were largely destroyed before the Coalition came to be.
-Which of the following Bandit Lord clans is still active?
+Which of the following Bandit Lord clans was still active in the years after?
 	A. Arstovich
 	B. Hollyanne
 	C. Vannis